userofmeet/Braille-Bot/README.md

 # Braille-Bot
-This repository contains the arduino code and its schematics for a braille bot which converts the text to braille so that it can be used as an aid to the blind people.
-The project uses Arduino as a microcontroller, servo motors, LCD display, touch sensors and a speaker
+This repository contains Arduino codes and schematics for a Braille bot.
+The bot converts text to Braille to help teach blind people Braille script.
+It uses an Arduino microcontroller, servo motors, an LCD display, buttons, and a 10k potentiometer.
+You can teach all letters, symbols, and numbers in Braille.
+Text can also be converted to Braille using the serial monitor, with the conversion speed adjustable via the potentiometer.
+Future versions might include a speaker to spell out the text.